 - All students following this pathway will study the compulsory core courses.
-Science consists of the Trilogy Science award (2 GCSEs). - All students will take an option from the History, Geography or language subjects. - Students will choose 3 option subjects.
+Science consists of the Separate Science award (3 GCSEs) Biology, Chemistry and Physics or Trilogy Science award (2 GCSEs). - All students will take an option from the History, Geography or language subjects. - Students will choose 3 option subjects.